keptn/keptn.github.io/content/docs/develop/integrations/custom_integration/index.md

 weight: 1
 ---

 Here you learn how to add additional functionality to your Keptn installation with a custom [*Keptn-service*](#keptn-service) or [*SLI-provider*](#sli-provider).
-While a *Keptn-service* enriches a continuous delivery or operational workflow with additional functionality or with an extra tool, a *SLI-provider* is used to query Service Level Indicators (SLI) from an external source like a monitoring or testing solution.
+While a *Keptn-service* enriches a continuous delivery or operational workflow with additional functionality or with an extra tool, a *SLI-provider* is used to query Service-Level Indicators (SLI) from an external source like a monitoring or testing solution.

 ## Template Repository